 1 tsp pepper, to taste

-Heat the olive oil in a large heavy bottomed pan and saute the for 1 to 2 mnutes.
+Heat the olive oil in a large heavy bottomed pan and saute the garlic for 1 to 2 minutes.

 Reduce the heat to low and add the onion and red bell pepper and saute for 3 to 5 minutes.